Tim Mead with a beautiful pike

 As they wobble, spoons displace water.
 Pike are very sensitive to vibrations caused by moving things in the water through lateral line reception.
 Research among laboratory muskies indicates that lateral line reception is particularly important in locating things far away, things like a struggling minnow or a trolling motor.
 Wobbling spoons create what I can best describe as "thumps" as they move through the water.
 Doing so, they alert pike from a distance that something is moving.
 Obviously, narrow spoons create less, but more rapid, thump than wider spoons.

 Pike also see spoons.
 An overlooked element of the visual appeal of spoons, I believe, is reflection off the lake or river surface.
 Particularly on a calm day when the surface, from below, functions as a mirror, the light captured by the concave surface is reflected from the spoon to the surface and then back into the water.
 As the spoon wobbles, the light reflected from the surface comes and goes.
+From the perspective of a pike, even one many feet away, the reflected light must appear as a strobe.

-|; Spoons are an all weather bait|
+|Spoons are an all weather bait|

 Often I am asked if the color on the concave side of a spoon "makes a difference."
 You bet it does.
 Many years ago, fishing the lakes of Michigan’s Upper Peninsula for pike, I learned that color on the concave side of a spoon had an impact on spoon effectiveness.
 Nickel works best in clear lakes and rivers, and copper, brass or some other dark color works best in the tannin-stained lakes so common in pike country.
 Fishing where there are fish is more important than the color of the concave side, but given my druthers I follow the rule above.